MicrosoftDocs/fabric-docs/docs/data-engineering/environment-git-and-deployment-pipeline.md

 ---
 title: Fabric environment Git integration and deployment pipeline
-description: Learn the Git integration and deployment pipeline for environment. ms.author: shuaijunye
+description: Learn about the Git integration and deployment pipeline for Microsoft Fabric environments, including how to connect Azure DevOps. ms.author: shuaijunye
 author: ShuaijunYe
 ms.topic: how-to